metzmitchell/knowledge-3-public/Processes/Sales/Onboarding.md

 Write a questionaire for brands when onboarding

-That I can validate, then put into o1
+That I can validate, then put into AI

 Demographic - region, people